-Cyber attacks hit large businesses just as well as small and medium-sized ones.
+Cyber-attacks hit large businesses just as well as small and medium-sized ones.
 Especially the smaller ones are becoming an increasingly popular target, with two thirds of cyberattacks already affecting SMEs.
 IT security is not state-of-the-art for Austria’s small and medium-sized enterprises.
 This gets confirmed by the experience that we have in direct contact with companies.

 What types of cybercrime are there?

 Cybercrime has developed rapidly and must now be classified as the sixth elementary risk.
 It can, in no time, threaten the existence of a company and thus of the people concerned.
-In recent years Cybercrime has become more and more of a lucrative industry and has grown rapidly since then.
+In recent years cybercrime has become more and more of a lucrative industry and has grown rapidly since then.
 Highly professional hackers attack companies of various sizes and industries.

 More and more small and medium-sized enterprises become victims of Internet attacks – the levels of damage are on average around 80,000€, in some cases even more than 500,000€.

 Cybercrime occurs in many variants.
-From script kiddies, hacktivists to the main threat of “organized crime”.
+From script kiddies, hacktivists to the main threat of “organised crime”.
 The biggest threat comes from existing botnets.
 Botnet is the name of a collection of compromised PCs that an attacker can control by remote.
 These are usually built by a single attacker or a group.
-They use a malicious program to infect as many computers as possible.
+They use a malicious programmes to infect as many computers as possible.
 The individual PCs of a botnet are usually called “bots” or “zombies”.
 There is no minimum amount of infected PCs for a botnet.
 Smaller botnets can consist of hundreds of infected computers, while larger botnets work with millions of PCs.